 - the proportion of OAs that are very high challenge to police for the predicted level of emergency and priority calls for assistance at incidents is higher than the national level of one percent; and

 - the proportion of OAs that are very high challenge to police for the predicted level of emergency and priority calls for assistance at crimes is broadly in line with the national level of one percent.

 As an indication of the challenge for the police to reach citizens in all parts of Greater Manchester we calculated the average travel time and distance from the central point of the force area to the centre of each of the 8,684 OAs.
 These calculations of distance and time are based on using the road network under normal driving conditions and speeds, and indicate the size of the area and the quality of its road network.

-Greater Manchester has 182 miles of motorways and trunk roads; the average travel distance of 10 miles (longest 30 miles and shortest 0.2 miles) and the average travel time of 22 minutes are lower than the respective national averages of 17 miles and 30 minutes.
+Greater Manchester has 115 miles of motorways and trunk roads; the average travel distance of 10 miles (longest 30 miles and shortest 0.2 miles) and the average travel time of 22 minutes from the centre of the force to each OA are lower than the respective national averages of 17 miles and 30 minutes.
 This demonstrates the size and complexity of Greater Manchester and its roads.